LET'S COMPARE: Wing VS Prone VS E-Foils

 Foiling has made a HUGE impact on the surf scene for many years now, but there are so many ways to ride the foil now.
 Today, we will be comparing the Wing foil, Prone (or surf) foil, and the Efoil.
 We will address five simple categories:

-- KooK Time: the amount of time you will look like a KooK until you gain enough mastery to be legit again
+• KooK Time: the amount of time you will look like a KooK until you gain enough mastery to be legit again

-- Conditions: what conditions can you really ride these foils in, and what is needed
+• Conditions: what conditions can you really ride these foils in, and what is needed

-- Thrill Factor: once you are up and running, how much fun is it, really
+• Thrill Factor: once you are up and running, how much fun is it, really

-- Ride Share: riding with a buddy is always more enjoyable, but how realistic is it for your buds to join you
+• Ride Share: riding with a buddy is always more enjoyable, but how realistic is it for your buds to join you

-- Expense: down to the nuts and bolts, if you can’t afford it, you can’t enjoy it long term
+• Expense: down to the nuts and bolts, if you can’t afford it, you can’t enjoy it long term

 KooK Time

 Let’s face it, foiling is a sport that is mostly limited to the surfers, former surfers, windsurfers, and water enthusiasts.
 If you are a surfer, you spent your time as a KooK, and the last thing you want to do is look like a KooK again.
-If you take up foiling, trust me, you will be a KooK once again.
-But for how long?
-It depends.
-If we assume a daily effort, not too long.
-The reality is that you will be learning to foil 3-4 days a week for most.

 Wing Foil KooK Time?
 Expect to spend weeks and months learning this foil.
 Wing foiling is the combination of two skills: (a) foiling, and (b) sailing.
 If you can’t capture the wind, you can’t foil.
 If you can’t foil, it is very difficult to stay up-wind.
 Additionally, you should be learning both on your standard stance, and switch stance.
 The average surfer would take 6 months at the minimum to get out of the KooK time on the wing foil.

 Prone Foil KooK Time?
-Expecxt to spend weeks learning this foil.
+Expect to spend weeks learning this foil.
 It is much easier than the wing foil, but there are some critical lessons that need to be learned such as speed, lift, and front-foot pressure.
 The problem is that the average surfer has built-in habits that cause too many dangerous errors on the prone foil because it looks and feels just like your normal surfboard.
 The average surfer would take 1-2 months at the minimum to get out of the KooK time on the prone foil.

 Efoil KooK Time?
 Expect to spend 10 hours learning this foil.
 The efoil is by far the easiest of all the foils to learn.
 It simply is because the rider gets so many more reps in every session.
 No waves, and no winds to wrestle.
 Even the average surfer would only take 10 one-hour sessions to get out of the KooK time on the efoil.